Forbidden Induced Subgraph Characterization of Word-Representable Co-bipartite Graphs: Forbidden induced subgraph characterization of co-bipartite circle graphs

 The vertex $2k$ is adjacent to all vertices except $2k-1$ and $1$.
 Suppose that the first occurrence of $2k$ appears before the first occurrence of $2k-1$.
 Then, to maintain the non-alternation between $2k$ and $2k-1$, either the second occurrence of $2k$ must appear before the first occurrence of $2k-1$, or after the second occurrence of $2k-1$.
-However, in both cases, a non-alternation arises between $2k$ and $2k-2$, yielding a contradiction.
+However, in both cases, a non-alternation arises between $2k$ and $2k-2$, contradicting the existence of a $2$-word-representant of $G$.
 Therefore, assume that the first occurrence of $2k$ appears after the first occurrence of $2k-1$.
 In this case, to preserve the non-alternation between $2k$ and $2k-1$, and the alternation between $2k$ and $2k-3$, the second occurrence of $2k$ must occur between the second occurrences of $2k-3$ and $2k-1$.
 Furthermore, to maintain the non-alternation between $1$ and $2k$, the first occurrence of $2k$ must appear after the first occurrence of $1$.
 This, however, introduces a non-alternation between $2k$ and $2$, again leading to a contradiction.
 Hence, vertex $2k$ cannot appear anywhere in $w_G$, contradicting the assumption that $G$ is $2$-word-representable.
 Therefore, $G$ is not a circle graph.
 This completes the proof of the lemma. \end{proof} \begin{theorem} Let $G$ be a co-bipartite graph.
 Then $G$ is a circle graph if and only if it is a permutation graph. \end{theorem} \begin{proof} Since permutation graphs form a subclass of circle graphs, the converse follows trivially.
 Thus, it suffices to prove the forward direction.
 Suppose that $G$ is a circle graph.
 For the sake of contradiction, assume that $G$ is not a permutation graph.
 Then, by the characterization of permutation graphs within co-bipartite graphs in terms of minimal forbidden induced subgraphs, $G$ contains some graph in $\gc$.
 However, by \textit{Lemma}~\ref{gcp} and the hereditary property of circle graphs, it follows that $G$ is not a circle graph, a contradiction. \end{proof} \begin{corollary} Let $G$ be a co-bipartite graph.
-Then $G$ is a circle graph if and only if it contains no graph in $\gc$ as an induced subgraph. \end{corollary}
+Then $G$ is a circle graph if and only if it contains no graph in $\gc$ as an induced subgraph. \end{corollary} Having established a forbidden induced subgraph characterization of co-bipartite circle graphs, we now turn our attention to the broader class of word-representable co-bipartite graphs.
+Instead of working directly with graph orientations, we adopt a matrix-theoretic perspective, which enables us to leverage existing characterizations and algorithms for circular-ones-type properties.